-A decline in memory can be mild or subtle at first, and people with early Alzheimers might have a tendency to forget things that happened very recently and might repeat themselves very often or misplace things.
-Eventually, this can evolve into them not remembering people, including those closest to them.
+A memory decline can be mild or subtle at first, possibly indicated by short-term memory loss or excessive forgetfulness.
+In this stage, people may also repeat themselves very often or misplace things easily.
+Eventually, this can evolve into the person not remembering people, including those closest to them.

-Alzheimer's patients might also lose their "memory of smell" and have an impaired sense of scent recognition.
-This can result in behavioral changes; for example, if food starts to smell malodorous, this can cause the person to think the food is rotten, leading to malnutrition.
-Additionally, they might also think the food is poisoned, which might trigger aggressive behaviors.
+Alzheimer's patients might also lose their memory of smell, and can have an impaired sense of scent recognition.
+This can result in behavioral changes.
+For example, if food starts to smell malodorous, this can cause the person to think the food is rotten, potentially leading to malnutrition.

-Some tasks that someone with early Alzheimer's symptoms might struggle with are:
+Some tasks that someone with early Alzheimer's symptoms might find difficulty in include:

 - Sorting out medication